 The communication protocol required by a controlling entity, such as a utility or service provider, to participate in an automated demand response program

-The physical configuration and communication protocol of CTA 2045-A
+The physical configuration and communication protocol of CTA 2045-A or CTA 2045-B

-R403.1.2.2 Variable capacity and two-stage HVAC system controls.
+R403.1.2.2 Variable capacity and or two-stage HVAC system controls.
 Thermostats controlling variable capacity and two-stage HVAC systems shall meet the communication and performance requirements of AHRI 1380.

 SECTION R407